soniakeys/graph/tutorials/adjacencylist.md

 }
 ```
 It is called Half because it represents a "half arc", a full arc being
-something that would explicity store both end points of the arc.
+something that would explicitly store both end points of the arc.

 LI stands for label integer and can be used for associating arbitrary
 information with an arc.
 Note that unlike an NI, an LI does not correspond